warbacon/zunder-zsh/README.md

-# Zunder zsh configuratior
+# Zunder Zsh

 *"It's fast, really, really fast!
 Just get rid of Oh My Zsh already..."*

-Zunder is a simple bash script that configures zsh the way it should work out of the box.
-It is build on top of Zinit and Powerlevel10k prompt, so it's insanely fast.
+Zunder is a configuration utility for configuring Zsh the way it should work out of the box.
+The configuration is build on top of Zinit and Powerlevel10k prompt, so it's insanely fast.

 ![example](images/example.png)